 Laconia, New Hampshire

-Who could have guessed that putting 250 ancient video arcade mechanisms in one place would open a temporal wormhole for aging gamers to relive their wasted youth?
+Who could have guessed that putting hundreds of ancient video arcade mechanisms in one place would open a temporal wormhole for aging gamers to relive their wasted youth?
 That's the American Classic Arcade Museum.

 Calling it a museum is not quite right.
 While it does have exhibit cases of gaming artifacts and memorabilia along the outer walls -- we were particularly impressed by the Pac-Man Halloween costume display -- it's mostly an actual, operating arcade.